 Departure Time How early do you like to get up in the morning?
 This is an important decision, especially when you have to worry about tides and currents.

 Distance How far is it to your planned destination?
 You will need to get your charts out to work on this, and now you are deep into planning your voyage.
-Of course this distance will depend on your Speed Over Ground, and it will impact your ETA in port.
+Of course, this distance will depend on your Speed Over Ground, and it will impact your ETA in port.

 Run Time This is calculated to the nearest half hour using my SOG and distance.

 Layover There are a number of places my family insists we stop along our way.
-For example no trip to Desolation Sound would be complete without lunch in Lund.
+For example, no trip to Desolation Sound would be complete without lunch in Lund.
 So here I put a time estimate for any planned stops.

-ETA This column is automatically calculated from the Departure time allowing for duration of the trip and stops.
+ETA This column is automatically calculated from the Departure time allowing for the duration of the trip and stops.